juxor/afaq/markdown/secJ5.md

 anarchists.
 However, the similarities between the two positions are greater than the differences and so can be summarised together, as we have done here.

 ## J.5.5 What forms of co-operative credit do anarchists support?

- Anarchists tend to support must forms of co-operation, including those associated with credit and money.
+Anarchists tend to support most forms of co-operation, including those associated with credit and money.
 This co-operative banking takes many forms, such as credit unions, LETS schemes and so on.
-In this section we discuss two main forms of co-operative credit, _**mutualism**_ and _**LETS_**.
+In this section we discuss two main forms of co-operative credit, **_mutualism_** and **_LETS_**.

 Mutualism is the name for the ideas associated with Proudhon and his **Bank of the People**.
 Essentially, it is a confederation of credit unions in which working class people pool their funds and savings so allowing credit to be supplied at cost (no interest), so increasing the options available to them.
 LETS stands for **Local Exchange Trading Schemes** and is a similar idea in